alcover/buffet/README.md

 `make && make bench` (requires *libbenchmark-dev*)

 NB: The lib is not much optimized and the bench maybe amateurish.
-On a weak Thinkpad :
+On a weak Core i3 :
 <pre>
 MEMVIEW_cpp/8                1 ns          1 ns 1000000000
 MEMVIEW_buffet/8             7 ns          7 ns  103101477